dx-ted-emea/iot-labs/lab4-visualisations/README.md

 This lab will use the ASP.NET web development stack and in order to achieve a user experience that delivers data driven content with low latency, matching the real time nature of the data, we will be using ASP.NET SignalR for real time message delivery.

+#### Discussion Point

+>Instead of ASP.NET SignalR, which other technologies would suit?
+How would we do this with node.js?

 ### Choosing real time data points ###

 It is an important exercise to undertake to choose data points that are suited to real time messaging between web client and server.
 The more aspects of real time interaction that we introduce to the visualisation website, the higher the overall load we place on the remote web server.
 Furthermore, the we must choose data points intelligently; if we make the web server work to continually refresh data points that are static, we waste capacity across our system.